dubeg/theme-dc/README.md

 If you are using Will Bond's [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you will be able to install DC Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package will be listed as `Theme - DC` in the packages list.
+The DC Theme package will be listed as `Theme - DC` in the packages list.

-Soon.
+I'll try to add it to wbond's package control relatively soon.

 ### Using Git